IBM/telco-network-cloud-drivers/content/reference/behaviour-testing/step-reference/metric-recording.md

 ## Description

 Start recording the load metric for a given Resource.
-The message of a load metric is standard to LM, so has a pre-determined message format which means there is not requirement for a metric definition.
+The message of a load metric is standard to TNCO, so has a pre-determined message format which means there is not requirement for a metric definition.

 Passes when: